2004 Miami Hurricanes baseball team

 The 2004 Miami Hurricanes baseball team represented the University of Miami in the 2004 NCAA Division I baseball season.
 The Hurricanes played their home games at Mark Light Field.
 The team was coached by Jim Morris in his eleventh season at Miami.

-The Hurricanes reached the College World Series, where they finished tied for fifth after recording an opening round win against and losses to eventual champion Cal State Fullerton and South Carolina.
+The Hurricanes reached the College World Series, where they finished tied for fifth after recording an opening round win against LSU and losses to eventual champion Cal State Fullerton and South Carolina.